 Since I was elected to Denver City Council in 2011, I’ve expanded access to open spaces in the City and advanced policies to promote energy efficiency.
 The natural beauty of our region is at the heart of what we love about Denver, and just because our federal government has turned its back on climate change doesn’t mean we can’t be bold and make an impact in Denver.

 As our city grows and changes, it’s important to maintain and sustain open space, parks, community gardens, and places to experience the outdoors for all communities.
 I’ve been a strong voice for open space investments in major redevelopment areas, and I led the effort to fulfill the community’s vision of transforming a blighted area in Globeville into the Platte Farm Open Space for residents to safely enjoy.
 The vision will become a reality in 2019.
-I’ve supported increased funding for parks in past budgets, but I also believe the time has come to move the city toward the dedication of specific funding to acquire land and build more parks and open space, to ensure we can keep pace sustainably into the future.
+I’ve supported increased funding for parks in past budgets, and I co-sponsored the sales tax for parks and open spaces that voters overwhelmingly passed in November of 2018.
+The measure will provide more than $40 million in new funding annually to maintain existing parks and buy land or improve new parks.

 As a way to reduce our use of landfills, I have been a leading advocate for city-wide curbside composting, which is now available in every neighborhood.
 The next step is to ensure composting is available free to every household, along with incentives to recycle/compost that reduce the high volume of material going to the landfill that could have been diverted.

-Denver also must lead by example and accelerate the energy efficiency upgrades of our own building stock, utilizing unique financing that helps us pay back improvements over time through the savings of lower energy bills.
+To achieve these ambitious goals, Denver must lead by example and accelerate the energy efficiency upgrades of our own building stock, utilizing unique financing that helps us pay back improvements over time through the savings of lower energy bills.
+We must also add electrical capacity and charging stations in our fleet buildings to speed up our transition to electric vehicles across city departments.